Helpful Hints for Providers: Filing Claims for CHAMPVA

-With an expanding number of eligible CHAMPVA beneficiaries, we want to ensure that reimbursements for medical services provided are paid correctly and in a timely manner.
-We have compiled the following list of hints to help ensure that your request for payment is processed correctly the first time it is submitted.
+With an expanding number of eligible CHAMPVA beneficiaries, we want to ensure reimbursements for medical services provided are paid correctly and in a timely manner.
+We have compiled the following list of hints to help ensure your request for payment is processed correctly the first time it is submitted.

 Common Claim-Filing Pitfalls